FusionAuth/fusionauth-site/site/docs/v1/tech/tutorials/integrate-dotnet.md

 The application will be accessible at `http://localhost:5000`.

-{% include _image.liquid src="/assets/img/docs/integrations/dotnet-integration/dotnet-welcome-page.png" alt="Home page for .Net app" class="img-fluid bottom-cropped" width="1200" figure=false %}
+{% include docs/_image.liquid src="/assets/img/docs/integrations/dotnet-integration/dotnet-welcome-page.png" alt="Home page for .Net app" class="img-fluid bottom-cropped" width="1200" figure=false %}

 You can hit `control-C` to exit this application.